suatatan/suatatan.github.io/_posts/2024-07-02-what-do-you-do-if-your-freelance-machine-learning-expertise-is-falling-behind-in-a-fast-paced-industry.md

 ---
+date: 2024-07-02
 layout: post
+tags:
+- english
+- longread
+- opinion
+- technology
-title: "What do you do if your freelance machine learning expertise is falling behind in a fast-paced industry?"
+title: What do you do if your freelance machine learning expertise is falling behind in a fast-paced industry?
-date: 2024-07-02
 ---

 Ask this question before.